dherrera1911/dherrera1911.github.io/_posts/2024-08-12-is-the-world.md

 in many different ways.
 Therefore, to answer it, we must clarify what we mean by the words "see" and "world".
-For example, if we take "see" as everything we can know with our senses and through science, are asking whether there is a "world" that escapes us and that we cannot know by any method (or if we live in some sort of cave from which we cannot escape).
+For example, if we take "see" as everything we can know with our senses and through science, we are asking whether there is a "world" that escapes us and that we cannot know by any method (or if we live in some sort of cave from which we cannot escape).
 This question